nus-cs2103-AY1920S2/duke/docs/README.md

 It should be noted that Duke's image and dialog box are always on the left, while the user's image and dialog box are always on the right.

 ### 2.2 Images
-As mentioned in 2.2, Duke's expressions change depending on whether or not the user's command was successfully executed.
+As mentioned in 2.1, Duke's expressions change depending on whether or not the user's command was successfully executed.
 This is done by having a different image correspond to a different case.

 Below are a list of possible images used in the Duke Application.

-#### Images used for the user:
+#### Images used for the User:

 There is only one image used to represent the user.

-It looks like this:
+The image looks like this:

 <img src = "NewUser.png" width = "100">